 You are already in the complete stance

-The complete stance looks unattractive from a distance because—unlike eternalism and nihilism—it does not claim to be The Ultimate Answer.
+It also looks unattractive from a distance.
+Unlike eternalism and nihilism, it does not claim to be The Ultimate Answer.
 Unlike eternalism and nihilism, it makes no comforting promises of certainty, understanding, control, or non-responsibility.

-Nevertheless, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist evasions.
+Pretending not to be in the complete stance, we are usually somewhat effective at pulling the wool over our own eyes, using the eternalist ploys and nihilist justifications.
 So we often act as if we were genuinely eternalists or nihilists, and this has awful consequences.

 The complete stance looks boring from a distance